ga4gh/vrs/docs/source/appendices/design_decisions.rst

 Alleles are Fully Justified
 @@@@@@@@@@@@@@@@@@@@@@@@@@@

-In order to standardize the presentation of sequence variation, computed ids from VRS require that Alleles be fully justified from the description of the NCBI `Variant Overprecision Correction Algorithm (VOCA)`_.
-Furthermore, normalization rules must be identical for all sequence types; although this need not be a strict requirement, there is no reason to normalize using different strategies based on sequence type.
+In order to standardize the representation of sequence variation, Alleles SHOULD be fully justified from the description of the NCBI `Variant Overprecision Correction Algorithm (VOCA)`_.
+Furthermore, normalization rules are identical for all sequence types (DNA, RNA, and protein).

 The choice of algorithm was relatively straightforward: VOCA is published, easily understood, easily implemented, and